mgaitan/sphinxcontrib-mermaid/README.rst

     If using latex output, it might be useful to crop the pdf just to the needed space.
 For this, ``pdfcrop`` can be used.
     State binary name to use this extra function.

+``mermaid_js_path``

+    Set this path to the mermaid.js file that is stored locally on disk.
+The path is relative to the root of the sphinx project.

 Acknowledge
 -----------